leonardomateo/churchapp/Reports_progress.md

 ## Summary

 **Phase 1 Status:** ✅ COMPLETED
+**Phase 2 Status:** ✅ COMPLETED
-**Total Progress:** 1/7 phases (14%)
+**Total Progress:** 2/7 phases (29%)
-**Next Phase:** Phase 2 - Advanced Export & Print
+**Next Phase:** Phase 3 - Report Templates

-Phase 1 successfully delivers a fully functional reporting system with basic features.
+Phase 1 and Phase 2 deliver a fully functional reporting system with export capabilities.
 Users can now:
 - Select from 5 different resource types
 - Apply context-sensitive filters
 - Sort and paginate results
 - Export to CSV format
+- Export to PDF format (with wkhtmltopdf) or print-to-PDF via browser
+- Print reports directly
 - Share filtered reports via URL

 The foundation is solid and extensible, making it easy to add new resources and continue with advanced features in subsequent phases.